The mention-density model: how AI search actually cites mid-market e-commerce brands

 | Non-authority countries (DE/clothing, FR/underwear, ES/menswear, NO/outdoor) | 4 | 12.5% |

 The delta is 77.5 percentage points of free SOV lift, just from being in a country-category pair the global imagination already associates.
+Free, in the sense that no individual brand earned it - and that's also the trap, because you can't quickly earn it either.

 This is the upstream variable.
 Cultural authority drives training-corpus mention density, which drives citation rate.
 Brands in authority pairs start the GEO race already cited.
 Brands in non-authority pairs start at zero.
+Same effort, different starting line.

 Synthesis: mention density is the master variable